merlinz01/redpepper/docs/protocol.md

 Cancel command (UI):
 - send CancelCommand with commandID

-On connection errors or invalid data received (server) or Bye received:
+On connection errors or invalid data received or Bye received (server):
 - close the connection

-On connection errors or invalid data received (agent) or Bye received:
+On connection errors or invalid data received or Bye received (agent):
 - close the connection
 - wait a bit
 - reconnect